shawn-odonnell/2021-07-01_git_basics/README.md

 - `git commit`: creates a commit; you provide message

 - `git log`: how to show what you've done
-	- `git log`: shows one line version of commits
+	- `git log --oneline`: shows one line version of commits

 - `HEAD`: where you currently are (the v. of the files on computer
 - `git diff HEAD~<NUM> <FILE>`: compares current file to file <NUM> ago